akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate_Manual.md

 You can flash the firmware using the `pirate-loader`.
 It requires only the firmware hex file and the device name as arguments.

-So, flashed it just by running
-`./pirate-loader_lnx --dev=/dev/ttyUSB --hex=busPirate.x`
+So, if you are running Linux, you can flash it, just by running `./pirate-loader_lnx --dev=/dev/ttyUSB --hex=busPirate.x`

-Please note that you have to connect the PGC and PGD pins of the Bus Pirate using a jumper cable to trigger the Bus Pirate bootloader.
+Keep in mind that you have to connect the PGC and PGD pins of the Bus Pirate using a jumper cable to trigger the Bus Pirate bootloader.
 This is will make the MODE LED turn on.

 ## Interfacing with the Bus Pirate